Process Overload

 Common varietal associations: Gesha

-Robert’s opinion: Clean for a natural
+Robert’s opinion: Clean for a natural, but not too obvious on its own.

 Rum barrel